Reverse Mortgage vs. HELOC Canada — An Honest Side-by-Side Comparison

 Can You Have Both?

-Generally no. A reverse mortgage requires first-lien position on the property — an existing HELOC must typically be paid out at closing.
-One exception: one of the four reverse mortgage lenders does permit a second mortgage behind the reverse mortgage, subject to conditions.
+Generally no. A reverse mortgage requires first-lien position on the property — an existing HELOC must be paid out at closing.
+One exception: one of the major reverse mortgage lenders does permit a second mortgage behind the reverse mortgage, subject to conditions.
 A broker can advise whether this makes sense for your situation.

 For every alternative to a reverse mortgage — see Alternatives to Reverse Mortgages Canada.